LibreCAD/docs/ref/widgets.rst

 .. actual image size 260px x 340px

-The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.
-The entry line on top of the dock allows to filter by layer names (e.g. "\*01" would show all names ending by "01").

-..
-Force end of left / right text wrap
-.. include:: /inclFiles/eoWrap.rst

-Layer functions include:
+Icons on the top of the layer list allow operations to all layers.
+Those operations include:

 .. csv-table::
-    :widths: 10, 90
+    :widths: 10, 50
     :header-rows: 1
     :stub-columns: 0
     :class: table-fix-width

     "Icon", "Description"
-    |icon10|, "”Show all layers” - Makes all the layers in the current drawing visible. (\*: ”Freeze”)"
+    |icon10|, "”Show all layers” - Makes all the layers in the current drawing visible."
-    |icon11|, "”Hide all layers” - Hides all layers in the active drawing.  (\*: ”Defreeze”)"
+    |icon11|, "”Hide all layers” - Hides all layers in the active drawing."
+    |icon20|, "”Unlock layer” - Unlock, or ”Defreeze” all layers to allow changes."
+    |icon21|, "”Lock layer” - Lock, or ”Freeze”, all layers to prevent unintentional changes."
     |icon13|, "”Add a layer” - Add a new layer. * (Shortcut [Ctrl]+[L])"
-    |icon14|, "”Remove the current layer” - Remove the highlighted layer. *"
+    |icon14|, "”Remove the current layer” - Remove the highlighted layer."
     |icon15|, "”Modify layer attributes / rename” - Modify the layer's attributes and / or rename the layer. *"

+..
+Force end of left / right text wrap
+.. include:: /inclFiles/eoWrap.rst

 The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
 In the example above the layers are named "Layer01", "Layer02", and "Layer03".
-Note that layer **0** is a special layer and should not be used.
+Note that layer **0** is a special layer and should not be used for general drawing purposes.

 ..  figure:: /images/layerSettings01.png
     :figwidth: 200px